Joel-Jimenez32/Joel-Jimenez32/README.md

 ## Goals

-- Break into Red Teaming
+- Break into Red Teaming through IT
 - Build a strong GitHub portfolio
 - Earn certs like CompTIA Security+, eJPT, or OSCP (in the future)
 - Connect with the cybersecurity community